 A SOMEWHAT underplayed, but certainly significant corollary of last week’s political turmoil was its impact on the Pakistani stock market.

-On Jan 15, as stocks plummeted more than 500 points, there was an entirely reasonable fear amongst investors and observers alike, that the fall would spiral out of
+On Jan 15, as stocks plummeted more than 500 points, there was an entirely reasonable fear amongst investors and observers alike, that the fall would spiral out of control.

 Contrary to all dire predictions, however, stocks rallied the following day and analysts dubbed the fall as merely a correction, albeit a major one.
 Even though a crash had been averted, and the index steadily rose over the next few days, this major dip raised concerns, particularly in the mind of the uninitiated investor, of the wisdom of venturing into an arena as volatile and as vulnerable to external events, as the stock market.

 The concerns of this would-be investor are not entirely unfounded.
 In the last decade, Pakistani stock exchanges have witnessed at least three major crashes and a potential investor is bound to have noted that although the precise circumstances of each crash were different, each one was characterised by extensive losses to the investing public and little or no perceptible damage to the brokers.